Web-Development-Environments-2021/assignment-3-2-205492671_308546167/README.md

 - cahnged careate match url in yaml/.. need to change in swagger
 - cahnged assighn ref to league url in yaml/.. need to change in swagger
 - fix rolles table for primary key- naor
+- need to create events table
+- need to bring past games with events in them - hard!
+- bounos - easy - cahnge match score only referee add events to match
+- need to return only team in superleague
+- need to fix dates in match
+- tests again